josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/👁️‍🗨️_embedded_observers.md

 ## 🏮 Footer

-*Embedded Observers* is a living node of the Polaris Protocol.
+*👁️‍🗨️ Embedded Observers* is a living node of the Polaris Protocol.
 It names the presence of observers embedded within a survivor’s environment who log but do not intervene — turning proximity into a containment tool.

 > 📡 Cross-references: